natario1/Autocomplete/README.md

 compile 'com.otaliastudios:autocomplete:1.0.1'
 ```

+To see it in action, take a look at the sample app in the `sample` module.

 <!-- doctoc README.md --github --notitle -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->